 - Rolls-Royce Plc v Marsh UK Ltd: In 2013/2014, Simon acted for the insurance brokers, Marsh, in a claim for £70m which was brought against them by Rolls-Royce in the Commercial Court for alleged professional negligence.
 Simon also acted for Marsh and their solicitors, Slaughter & May, in the related injunction proceedings (commenced in the Chancery Division) concerning confidentiality and legal professional privilege.

 - Simon acted for insurers, in the Commercial Court, in Société Générale v.
 Württembergische Versicherung AG & Ors EWHC 3112 (Comm), which concerned the insurance claim for US$487m in respect of the alleged misappropriation of approximately 15 metric tonnes of gold bullion.

-- Simon acted for Equitas in the leading reinsurance case of Equitas Ltd v R & Q Reinsurance Co (UK) Ltd Lloyd’s Rep. IR 600, which concerned claims for indemnity from reinsurers under contracts written within the “LMX spiral”.
+- Simon acted for Equitas in the leading reinsurance case, Equitas Ltd v R & Q Reinsurance Co (UK) Ltd Lloyd’s Rep. IR 600, which concerned claims for indemnity from reinsurers under contracts written within the “LMX spiral”.
 This landmark decision on ‘follow the settlements’ provisions represented the first attempt to deal with the consequences of the decisions of the Court of Appeal in Commercial Union v NRG Victory, Scott v Copenhagen Re and King v Brandywine and endorsed the use of actuarial modelling in the making of claims for indemnity.

 - Simon acted for the insured in Al Habtoor Motors v Dubai National Insurance & Reinsurance Co in its insurance claim for damage to over 6,000 vehicles, which was caused by a freak hail-storm in Dubai.

 Simon is the author of the three chapters in Carver on Charterparties (1st edition, 2017, Sweet & Maxwell) on damages and other remedies for breach of charterparty.
 He is also the co-author of a book on liability insurance which is due to be published in 2022.